Skip to main content

 Mina describes Lucy's reaction and how she brings her to the beach for walks, in the hope she won't sleepwalk at night: Lucy was full of pity […] looked at it in an agonized sort of way […] I think it will be best for her to go to bed tired out physically, so I shall take her for a long walk by the cliffs to Robin Hood's Bay and back.
 She ought not to have much inclination for sleep-walking then.

-The context around Ellen's premonition seems to indicate how Count Orlok died in the late 16th century: she's at the beach, there's a reference to the "grave of a suicide", Friedrich Harding (Count Orlok's foil character) is in the background and a bird is overheard (which is a reference to 1922 "Nosferatu", where Nosferatu is often referred to as "death bird").
+The context around Ellen's premonition seems to indicate how Count Orlok died in the late 16th century: she's at the beach, there's a reference to the "grave of a suicide", Friedrich Harding (Count Orlok's mirror foil character) is in the background and a bird is overheard (which is a reference to 1922 "Nosferatu", where Nosferatu is often referred to as "death bird").
 Count Orlok death by drowning would explain his broken voice and loud and asthmatic" breathing; while he does not need oxygen to survive (only to be able to speak), this can indicate his airways are damaged by more than decomposition, and point to his cause of death.

 Ellen asks about her husband, and if there has been any news of Thomas.
 Yet, she looks and grabs Harding's hand with yearning, as described in the 2023 script, which disturbs him, and he quickly removes his hand.
 In this scene, Friedrich Harding is shown recognizing his own nature ("always hungry", "rutting goat", "her dashing young husband is leaving her bedside cold") in Ellen, and he resents her, deeply.
 Friedrich Harding represents the Victorian patriarch archetype, and, unlike his wife Anna, is not convinced of Ellen's innocence and naïvety, because he looks at Ellen and sees a reflection of his own nature.